PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-manager-tutorial-deploy-sql-extensions-bacpac.md

 ---
-title: SQL BACPAC dosyalarını şablonlarla içeri aktarma
+title: Import SQL BACPAC files with templates
-description: SQL veritabanı uzantısı 'nı kullanarak SQL BACPAC dosyalarını Azure Resource Manager şablonlarıyla içeri aktarma hakkında bilgi edinin.
+description: Learn how to use SQL Database extension to import SQL BACPAC files with Azure Resource Manager templates.
 author: mumian
 ms.date: 04/08/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: a1454c1b551ee16303f8fda7297910ce8642b523
+ms.openlocfilehash: 6291daecb578ba20f854dd2e6023890b158b8ebe
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74150402"
+ms.locfileid: "74326461"
 ---
 # <a name="tutorial-import-sql-bacpac-files-with-azure-resource-manager-templates"></a>Öğretici: Azure Resource Manager şablonlarıyla SQL BACPAC dosyalarını içeri aktarma

-Azure Resource Manager şablonlarıyla BACPAC dosyasını içeri aktarmak için Azure SQL veritabanı uzantıları 'nı nasıl kullanacağınızı öğrenin.
-Dağıtım yapıtları, bir dağıtımı tamamlaması gereken ana şablon dosyasına ek olarak herhangi bir dosyadır.
-BACPAC dosyasını bir yapıdır.
-Bu öğreticide, bir Azure SQL Server, bir SQL veritabanını dağıtmak ve BACPAC dosyasını içeri aktarmak için bir şablon oluşturacaksınız.
+Learn how to use Azure SQL Database extensions to import a BACPAC file with Azure Resource Manager templates.
+Deployment artifacts are any files, in addition to the main template file that are needed to complete a deployment.
+The BACPAC file is an artifact.
+In this tutorial, you create a template to deploy an Azure SQL Server, a SQL Database, and import a BACPAC file.
 Azure Resource Manager şablonlarını kullanarak Azure sanal makine uzantılarını dağıtma hakkında daha fazla bilgi için bkz. [# Öğretici: Azure Resource Manager şablonlarıyla sanal makine uzantılarını dağıtma](./resource-manager-tutorial-deploy-vm-extensions.md).

 Bu öğretici aşağıdaki görevleri kapsar: